Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 - 1 to 1 tutoring and/or small group learning (5-8 people) to improve reading, writing, spelling, and basic math
 - GED classes and support
 - Pre-employment skills preparation to help get and keep jobs.
 Programs include cash register training, receptionist training, janitorial training, RentSmart, Working in Retail, communications training & others
-- Computer based learning, with assistive technologies.
-NorthStar computer certification
+- Computer based learning.
+Northstar Digital Literacy certification.
 - Learning assessment, training plan development, short term groups and workshops
 - Mobile computer lab to provide computer training offsite
-- Information and referrals to other programs and services
+- Information and referral to other programs and services
 - Assist adults with learning disabilities
 - Wheelchair accessible
 - Childcare and transportation subsidy available
 #### Who:
 Adults (19+ years)
 #### When:
-Mondays at 9:30am‒9:00pm
+Mondays at 9:30am‒8:30pm
+Tuesdays at 9:30am‒4:30pm
+Wednesdays at 9:30am‒4:30pm, 6:00pm‒8:30pm
-Tuesday ‒ Friday at 9:30am‒4:30pm
+Thursdays at 9:30am‒4:30pm
-Wednesday and Thursday evenings at 6:00pm‒9:00pm
+Fridays at 9:30am‒1:30pm
 #### Where:
-Guelph—8 Cork Street East, N1H 2W8
+**Guelph**—8 Cork Street East, N1H 2W8

+We also offer remote 1 to 1 tutoring via Zoom
 #### Ask For:
-Adult program information
-Joanne Morant—(519) 836-2759 (office) or (519) 731-7829 (work cell)
+Joanne Morant, Adult Program—(519) 836-2759 (office) or (519) 731-7829 (work cell)
 artutor@on.aibn.com
 or actionread@gmail.com

-`Information During COVID-19 Pandemic: We have made changes to our programs in response to the COVID-19 pandemic.
-We now offer a range of remote learning options.
-Office hours and in-person meetings may be limited, and will be scheduled by appointment only.
-For details, please call our office at (519) 836-2759, or email us at actionread@gmail.com.
-We will respond to messages within one business day.`

 </details>

 * * * * *